Due Diligence: What you need to know

 Why do companies and organizations need a due diligence check?

-Due diligence helps companies protect their interests—for example in the context of M&A activities.
-By undertaking due diligence, you can safeguard the value chain and comply with sanctions, as well as relevant legislation on anti money laundering, bribery and corruption.
+Due diligence risk and compliance check tool helps companies protect their interests, for example in the context of M&A activities, to safeguard the value chain or comply with sanctions and with legislation on the prevention of money laundering, bribery and corruption.
 Due diligence and continuous market monitoring help companies in four ways:

 - Taking legally required steps to prevent corruption and money laundering, to assess risk and to screen business partners and subcontractors involved in international cooperation: